Abdullahi Sule

-Abdullahi Audu Sule (born 26 December 1959) is a Nigerian engineer, businessman and politician who has served as governor of Nasarawa State since 2019.
-He was elected in the 2019 Governorship election under the platform of the All Progressives Congress (APC).
+Abdullahi Audu Sule (born 26 December 1959) is a Nigerian engineer, businessman, and politician who has served as the Governor of Nasarawa State since 2019.
+He was elected on the platform of the All Progressives Congress (APC).

 Early life and education

-Abdullahi Audu Sule was born on 26 December 1959, in Akwanga-West Development Area of present day Nasarawa State.
-His early schooling was at Roman Catholic Mission (RMC) Primary School, Gudi Station in 1968.
-He then enrolled in Zang Secondary School in 1974 and later Government Technical College, Bukuru in 1977.
-After his secondary education, he went to Plateau State Polytechnic, in Barkin Ladi in 1980.
-He then left Nigeria on a scholarship to study at Indiana State University, Terre Haute, Indiana, United States where he obtained a Bachelor of Science in Mechanical Technology and a master's degree in Industrial Technology.
+Abdullahi Sule was born on 26 December 1959 in the Akwanga-West Development Area of present-day Nasarawa State.
+He received his primary education at the Roman Catholic Mission Primary School in Gudi Station in 1968, attended Zang Secondary School in 1974, and later enrolled at the Government Technical College, Bukuru in 1977.

-Career

-Returning to Nigeria in 1985, Sule served as a youth corps member with Plateau Utilities Board.
-He later joined the Jos Steel Rolling Mill in 1985 as a Production Engineer.
-Returning to the United States in 1989, he worked for several companies (Lancer Corporation, OEM component and Osyka Corporation among others) before returning to Nigeria in 2000.
-On his return to Nigeria, he co-founded Sadiq Petroleum Nigeria Limited in Lagos and was made the managing director/CEO.
-Under his leadership, the company won a bid to acquire African Petroleum (AP) Plc and he became the CEO of AP in 2001.

-On June 21, prior to his gubernatorial ambition in 2018, Dangote Sugar Refinery Plc. announced Abdullahi Sule as the substantive Group Managing Director (GMD) of the Company.
+In 1980, he attended the Plateau State Polytechnic in Barkin Ladi before proceeding on a scholarship to Indiana State University in Terre Haute, Indiana, United States, where he earned a Bachelor of Science in Mechanical Technology and a master's degree in Industrial Technology.

+Business career

+Following his return to Nigeria in 1985, Sule completed his National Youth Service Corps (NYSC) primary assignment with the Plateau Utilities Board and subsequently joined the Jos Steel Rolling Mill as a production engineer.
+In 1989, he returned to the United States, working with multiple engineering and manufacturing firms including Lancer Corporation and Osyka Corporation.

+In 2000, he co-founded Sadiq Petroleum Nigeria Limited in Lagos, serving as its managing director and chief executive officer.
+Under his leadership, the firm acquired a core stake in African Petroleum (AP) Plc, where he became CEO in 2001.
+In June 2018, prior to running for public office, Dangote Sugar Refinery Plc appointed Sule as its Group Managing Director.